Understanding Fairness in Software Engineering: Insights from Stack Exchange: Methodology

 We provide step-by-step description on how we gathered and analyzed practitioners' perspectives on fairness using \textsc{StEx} posts.
 First, we selected \textsc{StEx} sites that were likely to be useful for our search.
 We then identified candidate fairness posts by conducting a keyword search followed by manually analyzing the posts to identify fairness posts relating to human and social aspects.
 We repeated the same search with additional keywords to find fairness posts.
 We tried to mitigate researcher's bias by applying consensus coding on the manual extraction process.

-\textbf{Step 1: Identify sites.} The question we aimed to answer in this study is: what are the fairness problems that software practitioners face during software development?
+\textbf{Step 1: Identify sites.} The goal in this study is to understand the fairness problems that software practitioners face during software development.
 Gaining insights into these problems can be difficult since they often involve sensitive information based on personal experiences. \textsc{StEx} sites, which host discussions on a wide range of topics, offer valuable data, including conversations about fairness in SE.
 We believe \textsc{StEx}'s long standing role in the development community makes it an ideal starting point for our study.
 The anonymity provided to users encourages candid discussions about their experiences \cite{Alnasser2021An} making the information a direct reflection of the experiences faced by users.

 While searching all \textsc{StEx} sites will be comprehensive, it can also be overwhelming and time-consuming.
 We believe some sites may not be relevant to the study, making it efficient to focus on the most relevant sites.
 For example, we did not focus on \textsc{Mathematics StEx}, which caters to people studying math, and \textsc{Arqade StEx}, which caters to people playing video game.
 From 181 \textsc{StEx} sites, we selected posts from 8 sites that could be related to SE and fairness.
 Please refer to Table \ref{tab:sitestopics} to understand the justification behind selecting each site.
-We recognize that conversations related to SE and fairness may take place across various StEx sites such as \textsc{Software Quality Assurance \& Testing StEx}, and \textsc{Freelancing StEx}.
+We recognize that conversations related to SE and fairness may take place across various StEx sites such as \textsc{Software Quality Assurance \& Testing StEx}.
 However, to maintain focus and manageability of our dataset, we concentrated our data collection efforts on sites that we believed were most likely to provide valuable insights into our research questions.
 Next, we downloaded the public release \cite{datadump} of an anonymized dump of all user-contributed content on all 8 sites with last modified dates between 3 and 9 October 2022.
-All data dump of 181 \textsc{\textsc{StEx}} community sites has been made publicly available by Stack Exchange, Inc \cite{datadump}.
+All data dump of 181 \textsc{\textsc{StEx}} community sites has been made publicly available \cite{datadump}.